Categories

 The conviction penalties for a third-offense DUI are even stricter, particularly if your third offense is within ten years of a prior DUI conviction.
 You’ll serve a minimum 30-day jail sentence and a maximum of 5 years jail sentence along with having to deal with fines ranging from $2,500 to $4,500, a mandatory suspension of your license for at least ten years, the installation of ignition interlock devices on your vehicles for at least two years, and the impoundment of your vehicle for 90 days.
 Similar to the second DUI offense, you must serve at least two years of your license revocation before you can file for a hardship license that provides limited driving privileges.

-For a free consultation with the top DWI attorney in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with the top DWI attorney in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.